PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 Even though our tests hopfeully got you excited we think it's inside the SpaceParkAPI the action takes place.
 It consists of a few key folders;

-- 'Dependencies' : contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Restsharp.
+- `Dependencies` : contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Restsharp.
 -
 ## Authorization